 Chris has been an active member of the CIHT since being a graduate himself, starting off as Chair of the CIHT South West Exeter Young Members Group.
 For the last two years Chris has been the Events and Communications Officer for the region, coordinating events across the South West, and has been heavily involved in organising the 2018 and 2019 South West Conference and Dinner.
 Chris won the CIHT South West Emerging Professional of the Year Award in 2018.

 Chris is currently working towards completion of the Transport Planning Society’s Professional Development Scheme, with a view to achieve Chartered Transport Planning Professional status in the near future.

-Steven Keen, Web/Comms Officer, CIHT South West
+Steven Keen, Committee Member, CIHT South West

 Steve is a Chartered Engineer with over 14 years' experience within the highway sector.
 Steve graduated from the University of Exeter in 2003 with a BEng (Hons) Engineering and Management and subsequently studied for an MSc in Transport Planning and Engineering from the University of Southampton.

 Steve has worked for Peter Brett Associates in their Taunton office for 14 years where he is currently an Associate Engineer.
 He has a wide range of highway engineering and transport planning experience working with public and private sector clients across the country.

 His area of interest and expertise is in ITS, the future delivery of technology and the role it will play in how we all travel in the future.
 He achieved CEng status from the CIHT in June 2016.
 Steve has been involved in the CIHT South West committee since 2014.